flawwan/CTF-Writeups/inCTF2018/S3cur3-Bank.md

 `Account balance after: 500`

 Notice something?
-We've send 1000 credits, but we still have 500 in our account.
-We've duped 500 credits.
+We've sent 500*2 credits, but we still have 500 in our account.
 Let's apply this theory to practice.

 ## Exploiting the bank